Preparing Your Business for Natural Disaster

 You will need to be able to account for all your team members if they are working when an emergency occurs, or reach them when you need to.
 Your employees are one of your largest assets, particularly when it comes to recovery, so have a plan in place for safeguarding your team.

 In a disaster situation, your employees may even need to shelter in place for a period of time that is longer than expected.
 Having everything you need on hand to cover this eventuality can give you peace of mind that you are ready, no matter what happens outside.
 Your facility needs an emergency plan that specifically addresses the security and safety of your team, any visitors or guests, and any customers on site when disaster strikes.
+It is also essential to provide assistance to employees with disabilities during emergencies, ensuring their individual needs are addressed in your emergency plan.
 Once the people are safe, you can begin to recover and reorganize your key systems.

-Your business' emergency plan needs to have guidelines for safe evacuation of your buildings, a secure location for bad weather sheltering, and even lockdown protocols to prevent looters or those seeking to harm you from accessing your business after an event.
+Your business’ emergency plan needs to have guidelines for safe evacuation of your buildings, a secure location for bad weather sheltering, and even lockdown protocols to prevent looters or those seeking to harm you from accessing your business after an event.
+Preparedness training should include practicing evacuation procedures, along with warning systems and shelter-in-place drills, to ensure everyone knows what to do in an emergency.
 Offering on-the-job training for emergency planning can also pay off.
 When your employees are equipped to handle disasters at home and at work, they will be better able to support your business and return to work after an event.

 Evacuation Routes